AlexOSAdventurer/cs3891-final-project/README.md

 Welcome to our final project for the class.

 # Box Directories
 The box link is here: [https://vanderbilt.box.com/s/1e68em60i4kpo0g4dxvxyd6j8cwvv2p7](https://vanderbilt.box.com/s/1e68em60i4kpo0g4dxvxyd6j8cwvv2p7).
 This is because it's just too big for github.
+This is basically all the code that didn't make it into an external repo for the other assignments.
 Overview of the directories:
 1. closed_loop_simulation - Controller and dockerfile and analysis for the closed loop simulation.
 2. open_loop_simulation - Controller and dockerfile and analysis for the open loop simulation.